 The SEO community is supportive.
 As an industry, the nuances of SEO change frequently while the fundamentals stay the same.

-In honor of Mike King’s 40th birthday (who celebrated in style by releasing his brand new rap EP, iCONIC), iPullRank wanted to shine the spotlight on the SEOs that are innovating, breaking new ground, and finding new ways to succeed at SEO.
+Last year in honor of Mike King’s 40th birthday (who celebrated in style by releasing his rap EP, iCONIC), iPullRank wanted to shine the spotlight on the SEOs that are innovating, breaking new ground, and finding new ways to succeed at SEO.

 To all of the SEOs who have just joined the industry (no matter their age) and to all of the SEOs who have been giving back and supporting their colleagues after all of these years.